 Block storage is great for performance but can be costly.
-S3 object storage on the other hand is slower but is optimized for a lower cost per GB.
+S3 object storage, on the other hand, is slower but is optimized for a lower cost per GB.
 There are many object storage providers out there.
 AWS S3 is the more costly one.
-Backblaze B2, another provider, is less expensive, but their service was not fully S3 compliant at the time of writing this post.
+Backblaze B2, another provider, is less expensive, but their service was not fully S3 compliant when writing this post.

-Using Wasabi as the primary S3 object store will provide you with cheap, enterprise-grade, infinite data that has 11x9s data durability.
+Using Wasabi as the primary S3 object store will provide you with cheap, enterprise-grade, infinite data with 11x9s data durability.

 Before we get started